 Principal Investigators (“PI”) and other account managers (e.g., program/lab/project directors) receive monthly financial reports (i.e., Account Holder Reports).
 The account manager(s) or other individual(s) responsible for award activity and the identification of erroneous charges should promptly communicate the need for any required corrections to the department business office or support center.

-In order to submit a cost transfer, the initiator is expected to read and understand the requirements of Policy 1305 Cost Transfers Involving Sponsored Projects.
-Consistent with University policy, the initiator is expected to execute the following steps when initiating a cost transfer to ensure that the transfer is completely documented.
-Essential elements of a cost transfer include an appropriate and complete transaction description that addresses the who, what, when, where and why associated with the transaction.
+In order to submit a Cost Transfer, the initiator is expected to read and understand the requirements of Policy 1305 Cost Transfers Involving Sponsored Projects.
+Consistent with University policy, the initiator is expected to execute the following steps when initiating a Cost Transfer to ensure that the transfer is properly documented.
+Essential elements of a Cost Transfer include an appropriate and thorough transaction description that addresses the who, what, when, where and why associated with the transaction.